 SB 1383 Edible Food Recovery

 Senate Bill 1383 (SB 1383) is a bill designed to keep organics out of the landfill.
 Part of this bill includes reducing edible food that goes to waste, and feeding hungry people.
 SB 1383 states that edible food waste generators must donate surplus food to food recovery organizations.
 Edible food waste generators are separated into two tiers, Tier 1 and Tier 2.
 Tier 1 generators must donate starting January 1, 2022, and Tier 2 generators must donate beginning January 1, 2024.
+The City of Carpinteria has partnered with other local agencies to implement the Santa Barbara County Regional SB 1383 Food Recovery Plan.

 There are two requirements for edible food donors: